yasipd/projects/README.md

 * Attributes : https://github.com/yasipd/projects/blob/main/Project/User.java
 Link to the code in your project that demonstrates what you have explained above.

-*i mentioned a one class of my project for all 3: in my project the User class is blueprint for creating user objects. my user class has attributes(it's like properties for my class):username,password,and bank account .https://github.com/yasipd/projects/blob/main/Project/User.java and with this method i mean OOP you can encapsulate the data and methods. methods are like defining a behaviour and actions that our object can do (functionality) the user class is also  having checkpassword and getaccount methods to check the users data object and control it
+* I mentioned a one class of my project for all 3: in my project the User class is blueprint for creating user objects. my user class has attributes(it's like properties for my class):username,password,and bank account .https://github.com/yasipd/projects/blob/main/Project/User.java and with this method i mean OOP you can encapsulate the data and methods. methods are like defining a behaviour and actions that our object can do (functionality) the user class is also  having checkpassword and getaccount methods to check the users data object and control it